agalecki-work/SAS-atg-template/README.md

 ## Customization of the repository

-The lollowing files can be used to customize your repository:
+The following files can be used to customize your repository:

    * `_1repo-assets-load.inc`
    * `_2USER-assets-load.inc`